speltonenn/weekly-follow-up-reminder-n8n/README.md

 # weekly-follow-up-reminder-n8n
 Finds unanswered sent emails and delivers a single follow-up reminder every Monday.
-# Weekly Follow-Up Reminder — Unanswered Emails
+# Weekly Email Follow-Up Reminder

-A simple n8n workflow that scans your Gmail sent folder every Monday and reminds you which emails are still waiting for a reply.
+A simple workflow that scans your Gmail sent folder every Monday and reminds you which emails are still waiting for a reply.

 ## How it works